poof-backup/poof/README.md

 ### Configuration info for threat levels 3 and 4

-The poof! configuration files are stored in plaintext in the local file system, but are encrypted if uploaded to the cloud storage if they are in the `poof.conf` configuration file.
+The poof! configuration files are stored in plaintext in the local file system, but are encrypted in the cloud storage if they are present in the `poof.conf` configuration file.

-In the case of level 4 threat, `poof upload` will also wipe out its own configuration, and remove itself and all its dependencies from the local file system.  `rclone` is installed because there may be other legitimate uses for it other than `poof` integration.
+In the case of a level 4 threat, `poof upload` will also wipe out its own configuration, and remove itself and all its dependencies from the local file system.  `rclone` is left alone because there may be other legitimate uses for it other than `poof` integration.

-### Preserving the poof! configuration for threat level 4
+### Preserving the poof! configuration for threat levels 3 and 4

 The `config` and `cconfig` commands display the current configuration and copy the configuration files to the clipboard.
 The user may then store them in a